Theodore Whitmore: Jamaica

 In November 2007, he was brought on as interim manager of the Jamaica national team after the firing of former manager Bora Milutinović.
 Jamaica won both games, friendlies against El Salvador and Guatemala, under his watch.
 He was then retained as an assistant under new coach Renê Simões.
 Simões lasted nine months as manager due to poor play in the third round of CONCACAF World Cup qualifiers, and upon his release on 11 September 2008, he was again appointed interim manager until newly appointed manager John Barnes would be available in November.

 As interim manager in October 2008, Whitmore guided the Reggae Boyz to back-to-back 1–0 wins against Mexico and Honduras that gained him tremendous support as a manager and put the Jamaicans into range for advancement with one game remaining in semifinal round group play.
 He again took the reins of the national team when John Barnes left the position in June 2009, to take up a management job at Whitmore's former club Tranmere Rovers in the English League.
 Whitmore's team struggled during the 2009 CONCACAF Gold Cup and were eliminated in the first round.
 As a part of the national team rebuilding efforts which started in August 2009, he led the squad to three draws and one win to end 2009.
 In December 2010, he led Jamaica to the 2010 Digicel Cup title.
 After qualifying Jamaica for the CONCACAF Hexagonal final round in 2012, Whitmore resigned as head coach in June 2013.
 From December 2014 through February 2015, he served as Jamaica national u20 coach.
 In September 2016, Whitmore was named interim head coach of Jamaica In May 2018, Whitmore signed a four-year contract with the JFF.
 On 9 December 2021, Whitmore was dismissed as senior national team head coach. by the JFF.

+Mount Pleasant FA

+In 2022, Whitmore was named manager of Jamaica Premier League club, Mount Pleasant in the St. Ann Parish of Jamaica.
+On 11 June 2023, he won his first domestic title as a manager.

+After guiding the team to back-to-back JPL final appearances, winning in 2023 and losing on penalties in 2024, it was announced by Mount Pleasant that the club will not renew the contracts of its technical staff, including head coach Theodore Whitmore, upon their expiration on July 31, 2024.
+Whitmore made a stunning return to Mount Pleasant after just one competitive match, in which the club suffered a shock defeat in the opening game of the 2024 CONCACAF Caribbean Cup.